BenASwenson/CloudComputingWithAWS/README.md

   - In IPv4 CIDR define the value as '10.0.128.0/24'

 # Create route tables
+  - private route table has already automatically been created and is configured for private access
-  - create public and private route tables
+  - create public route table
   - select public route table
   - From your Route select 'Routes' tab
   - Select 'Edit routes'